Skip to Content

 Growth

 Philodendron mayoi is a notoriously fast grower.
-One big reason for this is that they are the plant that will most readily adapt to their home living conditions!
+One big reason is that they are the plants that will most readily adapt to their home living conditions!

 Therefore, I find myself witnessing new growth every couple of weeks, which is almost certainly down to getting all the above factors spot on.